ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/The Wisdom.md

 ---
-title: 10 - The Wisdom
+title: The Wisdom
 draft: false
 tags:
   - how-islam-works
+index: "11"
 ---
 ## Definition of wisdom
 Wisdom can be defined in several ways, all of which revolve around the capacity to make good judgments.
 Generally, wisdom involves making the most out of an intellectual, rational decision at a given time.
 It encompasses the ability to apply knowledge appropriately in a given circumstance or consequence, ensuring that the outcome is beneficial.
 This ability to exercise sound judgment first necessitates a foundation of sound knowledge.
 Knowledge itself is the capacity to perceive things accurately, while wisdom is the skill of placing that knowledge in its proper context and using it to achieve positive outcomes.
 Thus, wisdom is not merely about knowing what is true, but about utilizing that truth effectively to make prudent decisions.